-Nystagmus is a complex eye condition, characterised by involuntary movements of the eye.
-The eyes appear to wobble or flicker from side to side, up and down or round and round.
-Nystagmus is caused by abnormal functioning of the part of the brain which regulates eye movement and positioning.
+Nystagmus is a complex eye condition, characterised by involuntary eye movements, from side to side, up and down or round and round.
+This affects the ability to focus, see the world in three dimensions and recognise faces.

 How common is nystagmus?